E. H. Harper

 Ebenezer Howard Harper was a lawyer and state legislator in West Virginia.

 He became a lawyer and was nominated from McDowell County.
-His office was in Keystone, West Virginia.
+His office was in Keystone.

-Alfred S. Paull, an insurance businessman who was active in the Republican Party, and Howard Sutherland corresponded about Harper seeking their political support.
+Howard Sutherland and Alfred S. Paull, an insurance businessman who was active in the Republican Party, corresponded about Harper seeking their political support.

 He was elected in 1926.
 After he died in office governor Howard Gore appointed his wife, Minnie Buckingham Harper, to fill his seat.